-This page introduces some practitioner's tools for thinking, collaborating, model building, and creating satire.
+This page introduces some practitioner's tools for externalized-thinking, collaborating, model building, and creating satire.

-This cube represents a moment in practice.
+A MOMENT IN PRACTICE This cube above represents a moment in practice.
 The arrows passing through the cube represent the three developmental sequences that simultaneously make up that moment.
 From Edwin Hutchins' 1995 Cognition In The Wild (MIT Press): Figure 9.1, p.372.

 Below is a graphic one-page summary of de Bono's Six Thinking Hats, a practice for collaborative thinking.
 A full version illustrated by H.E.
-Kuchka can be found in the appendix of the Prelude.
+Kuchka can be found in the appendix of the Prelude,click here.

 For notes on satire, click here.